mintalib

 # Minimal Technical Analysis Library for Python

-This package offers a list of technical analysis indicators and timeseries calculations
+This package offers a curated list of technical analysis indicators and timeseries calculations

 all implemented in cython for improved performance.
 The library is built around `numpy` arrays,

-and aims to be compatible with `pandas` and `polars` where applicable.
+and is compatible with `pandas` dataframes and series.

 > **Warning**